node-red/node-red.github.io/docs/creating-nodes/node-js.md

 If the registered listener accepts two arguments, the first will be a boolean flag that indicates whether the node is being closed because it has been removed entirely, or that it is just being restarted.
+It will also be set to *true* if the node has been disabled.

 {% highlight javascript %}
 this.on('close', function(removed, done) {
     if (removed) {
-        // This node has been deleted
+        // This node has been disabled/deleted
     } else {
         // This node is being restarted
     }